Bio Menace: Gameplay

 The object of the game is to lead the main character Snake Logan to the exit of each level.
 In most cases the exit is blocked off by an energy field which will kill Snake instantly if he touches it, and must be turned off with either a keycard obtained when rescuing the level's hostage or a crystal shard acquired by killing the level's boss, depending on the level.

 As is typical of the run and gun genre, the player character can walk, jump, shoot, and crouch.
 In addition, Snake can use grenades and land mines, which appear as pickups.
 Weapon powerups consist of machine guns (which allow sustained firing), plasma guns, and super guns.
 Except for the plasma gun, all of Snake's guns are hitscan, including the default gun.
 Unlike most powerups, machine gun clips can be stockpiled.
 Certain enemies can only be killed by grenades, land mines, or the plasma gun.
 Apart from the default gun, all weapons have limited ammunition and are abandoned when the level is completed.

 Depending on which of the three difficulty modes is selected, Snake has two, four, or eight bars of health.
 Health kit pickups restore health to its maximum.
 Some hazards and enemies kill Snake instantly if he comes in contact with them.
 If Snake is killed, the player loses a life and is sent back to the last checkpoint reached, with the level's state otherwise remaining as it was at the moment of Snake's death, even boss health bars.
 Extra lives are obtained by collecting 50 gems, reaching specific score thresholds, and getting extra life items from closets.
 The game can be saved to the beginning of each level.

-Some levels contain a hidden level gem, which is invisible until picked up and takes the player to a secret level when the current level is completed.
+Some levels contain a hidden level gem which takes the player to a secret level when the current level is completed.
 Secret levels are always short and usually contain an abundance of pickups, but sometimes also have an onslaught of enemies and/or hazards.